devraftel/nivx/README.md

 2. Run pnpm install

-3. Ensure you have locally authnticated Google Cloud to run Gemini on Vertex AI
+3. Ensure you have locally authnticated Google Cloud to run Gemini on Vertex AI.

+3a.
+Create a service user and download your json formatted api keys.
+From there you will get the private keys and email ENV vars.

 4. Rename env.example to .env and fill all env variables